Wednesday - October 18th at Hotel Du Pont

 Norbert Mórucz, President, Hungarian Science Parks

-Sebastian Wicklein, Director, Business Development and R&D Coordination, Fraunhofer (invited)
+Director, Business Development and R&D Coordination, Fraunhofer

 INNOVATIVE PROGRAM